 Teens, as with all workers, need to advocate for themselves if they are not comfortable in a work setting.
 If the worker feels at risk, in all likelihood, they are.
 Young people ages 18-19 are the largest segment of workers injured on-the-job according to a CDC report.
 Teens are typically ambitious, eager, and ready to take risks.
 It is up to the employer to ensure risks are appropriate and safe.

-The Ramos Law Firm has been advocating for workers for ten years.
-Ramos Law carries the highest levels of credentials as rated by Martindale Hubble and Super Lawyers.
+Ramos & Law has been advocating for workers for ten years.
+Ramos & Law carries the highest levels of credentials as rated by Martindale Hubble and Super Lawyers.
 If your teen or young adult child has been hurt on the job, call us to learn about your family’s rights- and for a free consultation.